VictorManhani/pyfiletransfer/README.md

 pyfiletransfer is my own file server built with python for Linux, Windows, Android and IOS (under development)

 ## requirements
     python=3.9

 ## how to use

-At terminal execute the command:
+1. At terminal, enter on the project path.

+2. Execute the command below:

     ``
     py main.py
     ``

-It will executes the python main file, that runs the server that will listen the client and after 5 seconds the client will send files to server consumption.
+* It will execute the python main file, runs the server that will listen the client and after 5 seconds the client will send files that are in the input folder to server ingest to output path.